Brouslee/ElitaYes/replit.md

-# Instagram Bot Framework
+# ELITA Instagram Bot Framework

 ## Overview

-This project is an advanced modular Instagram bot framework built with Node.js, inspired by GoatBot architecture.
+This project is ELITA, an advanced modular Instagram bot framework built with Node.js by Mohammed Al-Akari.
 It provides a comprehensive foundation for creating educational Instagram automation tools with a focus on modularity, multi-language support, and proper database management.
 The framework includes a dynamic command system, event handling, cookie-based authentication, automatic backup, update system, and SQLite database integration.

 **Important**: This framework is designed for educational purposes only and requires compliance with Instagram's Terms of Service.
+**Developer**: Mohammed Al-Akari
+**Bot Name**: ELITA (Advanced Instagram Framework)

 ## User Preferences